09 Jan Top tips for a healthy new year

 Watch Phil nailing his pull-up routine.

-For those of us who aren’t quite up to pull ups but still want to improve your health in 2018, here are our top health and wellbeing tips:
+For those of us who aren’t quite up to pull ups but still want to improve your health, here are our top health and wellbeing tips:

 - Start a new regular activity.
 Trying something new can sharpen your brain and expand your social circle.
 It can help you break old habits and refresh you for your daily routine.
 You could join a gym like the ‘Pull Up Crew’ did, check out our Healthy Living for Seniors programs or consider community work or volunteering.
 Team work and having a positive impact on others can make you feel good too.